RenzoTejada/ubigeo-peru/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds the tables to the database _ubigeo_departamento, _ubigeo_provincia, _ubigeo_distrito with respect to Peru.

-Add the **Ubigeo Peru** to the Woocommerce checkout - _departamento - _provincia - _distrito
+This plugin adds the tables _departamento, _provincia, _distrito with respect to Peru add the **Ubigeo Peru** to the Woocommerce checkout

-You will find this same information in the readme.txt of the plugin and on our website https://renzotejada.com

 == Description ==